Constantin Westchiloff: Training

-Westchiloff received his first painting lessons at Valaam Monastery under the guidance of Father Luke, who was in charge of painting the main cathedral of the monastery.
-At the age of 15, in 1893, Westchiloff began studies at the Drawing School of the Society for the Promotion of the Arts in St. Petersburg.
-He continued studies there until 1896, when he began a two-year term of studies under Ilya Repin at the St. Petersburg art school founded by Princess Maria Tenisheva.
+Westchiloff received his first art lessons at Valaam Monastery under Father Luke, who directed the painting of the monastery's main cathedral.
+In 1893, at age fifteen, Westchiloff entered the Drawing School of the Imperial Society for the Encouragement of the Arts in St. Petersburg, studying there until 1896.
+From 1896 to 1898, he trained under Ilya Repin at the art school established by Princess Maria Tenisheva.

-Between 1898 and 1904 Westchiloff continued studies under Repin at the Imperial Academy of Arts, informally known as the St. Petersburg Academy of Arts.
-There, Repin singled out Weshchiloff among his talented students not only as a beloved, but also as a "personal student."
-During studies at the Academy, Westchiloff lived with another poor student, I. Tryapichnikov, in Repin's studio apartment, fully supported by Repin.
-Westchiloff spent most summers at Repin's dacha — a time which Westchiloff used for improving his skills at plein air painting.
-A sketch created by Repin in 1898 depicts Westchiloff, Tryapichnikov, and Repin's son, Yuri, in plein air exercises at Repin's dacha.
+Between 1898 and 1904, Westchiloff continued his studies under Repin at the Imperial Academy of Arts.
+Repin singled out Westchiloff as one of his favorite personal pupils.
+During this period, Westchiloff lived with fellow impoverished student I. M. Tryapichnikov in Repin's studio apartment at the master's expense.
+Westchiloff spent summers practicing plein-air painting at Repin's dacha; an 1898 sketch by Repin depicts Westchiloff, Tryapichnikov, and Repin's son Yuri working en plein air.